zeroluck/docs/sources/reference/interception-scripts/index.md

 the `init` method.

 The script manager only loads enabled scripts.
-Hence, after enabling a script, the script manager should trigger an event to load or destroy script.
+Hence, after enabling a script, the script manager should trigger an event to either load or destroy a script.
 All scripts are stored in LDAP in the `ou=scripts,o=<org_inum>,o=gluu` branch.

 This is a sample entry: